Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 hello = une_autre(hello) # the wrapper function
 ```

-Now `hello`, although named the same way as before, is not the same as before, it **encapsulates** the what hello did before, + return "yes".
+Now `hello`, although named the same way as before, is not the same as before, it **encapsulates** what `hello` did before, and also return "yes".
 Consecutive calls of `hello` hence does have a new behavior with an added functionnality.

 ```python